Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Parmesan Truffle Fries Recipe

-- 1/3 cup of grated Parmesan cheese
+- 1/2 cup grated Parmesan cheese

-- 3 tablespoons of white truffle oil
+- 1/4 cup white truffle oil

-- 1 tablespoons of chopped fresh parsley
+- 1 tablespoon chopped fresh parsley

-- Kosher salt and fresh cracked pepper to taste
+- sea salt and fresh cracked pepper to taste

-Once the fries are cooked strain from the oil and toss in a large bowl with the Parmesan cheese, truffle oil, parsley, and salt and pepper and serve.
+- Once the fries are cooked strain from the oil and toss in a large bowl with the Parmesan cheese, truffle oil, parsley, and salt and pepper and serve.